 Data entry forms and other user interface pieces are in the bin directory.
-In Ledger-SMB 2.4 and below, most files were symlinked to the equivalent file in the bin/mozilla directory.
-In 2.6 and later, symlinks are not generally used.
+In Ledger-SMB 1.0.0 and later, symlinks are not generally used.

 Each module is identified with a two letter combination: ar, ap, cp, etc. These combinations are generally explained in the comment headers on each file.